One click to show your love

-Okay their's worse for a problem, but in that one has two annoying consequences.
+Okay their's worse for a problem, but that one has two annoying consequences.
 The first one is that the volume of our song is still much lower that the ones you hear on the radio.
 That's basically because if we push the volume up, some frequencies will get saturated.
 On good quality speakers it's not that big of a deal, but if we listen to our song on our headphones or on our MacBook speakers, it will just sound horrible.

 And that leads us to the second problem : we just don't get the same song if we listen to it on our home speakers, on our headphones or on our MacBook built-in speakers.
 The reason for that is pretty simple : the built-in speakers aren't really of the greatest quality there is (seeing their size it's actually not that suprising).
 Most of them can only play a very restrained band of frequencies.
 Everything else is just cut out or greatly attenuated : so long to our wonderfull bass line, goodbye to the hamonics of our voices...

 Solving those problems and polishing the final mastertrack is the purpose of this final step of the production process.

 And it's only the four of us doing all of this stuff!